Important safety information for iPod touch

 Radio frequency interference Observe signs and notices that prohibit or restrict the use of electronic devices.
 Although iPod touch is designed, tested, and manufactured to comply with regulations governing radio frequency emissions, such emissions from iPod touch can negatively affect the operation of other electronic equipment, causing them to malfunction.
 When use is prohibited, such as while traveling in aircraft, or when asked to do so by authorities, turn off iPod touch, or use airplane mode or Settings > Wi-Fi and Settings > Bluetooth to turn off the iPod touch wireless transmitters.

-Not a medical device iPod touch is not a medical device and should not be used as a substitute for professional medical judgment.
-It is not designed or intended for use in the diagnosis of disease or other conditions, or in the cure, mitigation, treatment, or prevention of any condition or disease.
-Please consult your healthcare provider prior to making any decisions related to your health.
+Not a medical device iPod touch and the Health app are not designed or intended for use in the diagnosis of disease or other conditions, or in the cure, mitigation, treatment, or prevention of disease.

 Medical conditions If you have any medical condition or experience symptoms that you believe could be affected by iPod touch or flashing lights (for example, seizures, blackouts, eyestrain, or headaches), consult with your physician prior to using iPod touch.